espressif/esp-idf/docs/en/api-guides/deep-sleep-stub.rst

 Deep Sleep Wake Stubs
 =====================

-ESP32 supports running a "deep sleep wake stub" when coming out of deep sleep.
+{IDF_TARGET_NAME} supports running a "deep sleep wake stub" when coming out of deep sleep.
 This function runs immediately as soon as the chip wakes up - before any normal initialisation, bootloader, or ESP-IDF code has run.
 After the wake stub runs, the SoC can go back to sleep or continue to start ESP-IDF normally.

 Deep sleep wake stub code is loaded into "RTC Fast Memory" and any data which it uses must also be loaded into RTC memory.
 RTC memory regions hold their contents during deep sleep.